Call

 Opsy maps access to real duties: who can view, who can release, who configures integrations and clusters.
 That makes policy explainable to newcomers and easier to defend in compliance conversations.

-API keys separate human UI sessions from automation.
+API keys separate human UI sessions from automation (see API & integrations).
 CI and internal portals get least-privilege credentials; revoking a key beats untangling a shared account compromise.

-Scoping by project and tier (dev/stage/prod) supports least privilege without a paperwork wall on every merge.
-Developers see their services; platform sees broader; audit captures who touched production.
+Scoping by project and tier (dev/stage/prod, see multi-cluster) supports least privilege without a paperwork wall on every merge.
+Developers see their services; platform sees broader; audit (via Policy & governance) captures who touched production.

 Start with three roles and tight groups, expand as you grow.
 Document what each role means and review quarterly - org charts and services rarely stay static.